sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![UML_example](./Resources/UML_example.jpg)

 - You have a cat named Oscar.
 Oscar is an object, an instance of the **cat** class.
->
 - Every cat has standard attributes: name, sex, age, weight, etc. These are the **class's fields**.
 - All cats behave similarly, they: sleep, eat, run, etc. These are the **class's methods**.
 - Collectively, fields and methods can be referenced as the **members** of their class.
->
-- Data stores inside the object's fields is often referenced as **state**, and all the object's methods define its **behavior**.
+- Data stored inside the object's fields are often referenced as **state**, and all the object's methods define its **behavior**.

 ## Class hierarchies
-- In a program we usually have more than one class.
+- In a program, we usually have more than one class.
 Some of these classes might be organized into **class hierarchies**.
-- Now imagine a **Dog class**, turns out that dogs and cats have a lot in common: name, sex, age, etc. Dogs can sleep, eat and run, same as cats.
+- Now imagine a **Dog class**, turns out that dogs and cats have a lot in common: name, sex, age, etc. Dogs can sleep, eat and run, the same as cats.
 So we can define the base **Animal class** that would list all the common attributes and behaviors.
->
-- A parent class is called **super-class** and its children are **sub-classes**.
+- A parent class is called a **super-class** and its children are **sub-classes**.
 - Sub-classes inherit state and behavior from their parent, defining only attributes or behaviors that differ.
->
 - In this example, the **cat class** would have the **meow method** and the **dog class** the **bark method**.

 ![Hierarchy](./Resources/Hierarchy_cat_dog.jpg )